 As we’ve mentioned the best dog for your apartment is one that fits in with your lifestyle.
 This is because going with a dog that does not interrupt your current life, but rather enhances it, is your best chance for getting a puppy that’ll fit right in and not be a hassle.

-In no particular order, here we’ll list a few breeds that you can consider taking into your apartment.
+In no particular order, here we’ll list a few apartment dog breeds that you can consider living with.

 - Bichon Frise: An outstanding small sized pooch, and wants to be everyone’s best friend.
 Has a distinct ‘teddy bear’ appearance.
 They can be groomed into interesting styles!